instax-dutta/blog.sdad.pro/README.md

-# SDAD Blog
+# ML Matters

-A dark mode, sci-fi themed blog website built with Next.js, TypeScript, and Tailwind CSS.
+ML Matters - An AI and Machine Learning blog website built with Next.js, TypeScript, and Tailwind CSS.
 Designed for Vercel hosting with an API endpoint for posting blogs via n8n workflows.

 ## Features